 Adding the solar charger

 Two years ago, I added solar panels to our system.
 It has been flawless, with one exception.
-The salt air in Key West attacked our mounts, creating rust, and I am in the process of replacing them one by one.
+The salt air in Key West attacked our mounts, creating rust, and I am replacing them one by one.
 Other than that, everything associated with our solar setup has been hands-off.
 It requires nearly zero maintenance.
 I had anticipated needing to clean the solar panels.
 They have been pretty self-cleaning due to their tilt.

 Solar tested (again) last week.